furqanistic/deployment/README.md

 }
 ```

-Here:
+This:

 ```nginx
 server_name _;
 ```

-allows you to test the server using its IP.
+allows you to test using your VPS IP.

 Example: